Cretacolor Marino Watercolor Pencils

 Cost – 3.5/5

 The price of a new set of pencils is always a consideration when shopping around.
-In other Cretacolor pencils that we have tested, they seem to target the upper mid-priced ranged and lower premium-priced ranged.
+In other Cretacolor pencils that we have tested, they seem to target the upper mid-priced range and lower premium-priced range.
 And that is again the case here.

 Since these sets are on the smaller side, the overall cost of them isn’t huge.
 However, you need to remember that you aren’t getting 70+ pencils with these sets.
 So they are a good way to be introduced to a new set of quality watercolor pencils (in small quantities) without breaking the bank.

 Considering the overall performance and applicability of Cretacolor Marino Watercolor Pencils, we feel that the asking price is fair.
 There are superior watercolor pencils out there, but they will tend to cost much more.
 Conversely, many budget pencils won’t blend as well.
 For someone who is not an absolute beginner but wants to step up to a bit more capable watercolor pencil, the Cretacolor Marino Watercolor Pencils are priced at a good level.

 Overall Ranking – 3.5/5